-- Quarter the potatoes and place in a large pot with water.
+- Quarter the potatoes and place them in a large pot with water.
 Place on stove over medium-high heat.
 Bring to a boil.
-Cool until the potatoes are fork tender.
+Cook until the potatoes are fork-tender.
 Remove from heat.
 Drain and set aside.

 - While the potatoes cook, in a large sauté pan cook the diced bacon.
 Scoop out the pieces, keeping the fat in the pan.

 - Add two tablespoons of butter to the bacon fat and add the onion.
 Saute until translucent.
 Add in the chopped cabbage.
 Cook until very tender, about 20 minutes.

 - Remove pan from heat.
 Add in the cooked potatoes, nutmeg, and milk.
 Mash until the potatoes are smooth and the cabbage and onions well combined with the potatoes.